xing/canarist/README.md

 This is useful if, for example, you have a tool or library that is being developed inside a monorepo and you want to test out new changes to your library in downstream projects by executing their test suites.

-At XING we have this automated with our CI, so that PRs to central repositories will be tested against a few downstream projects.
+At XING we have this automated within our CI, so that PRs to central repositories will be tested against a few downstream projects.

 _If you want to read more into how and why this tool works, check out the [overview](./docs/overview.md) (which I had prepared for a small presentation in our company)._